espiriki/Garbage_Classification_RCA/README.md

-# Offical Git Repo for the paper "Combining Natural Language and Images for Garbage Classification: A Public Benchmark"
+# Offical Git Repo for the paper "Multimodal Garbage Classification Using Reverse Cross Attention"

 ## Instructions on how to repo the results in the paper
 First, download the dataset [here](https://zenodo.org/uploads/10215592).
 Unzip the folders **CVPR_2024_dataset_Train**, **CVPR_2024_dataset_Val**, **CVPR_2024_dataset_Test** it into the root folder of this repo.